AR7HURMB/Python/README.md

-A project that uses the Python programming language and involves JSON files handling and data analysis.
+A repository for my Python projects.